Death the Leveller: NBSE class 10 poem summary and answers

 Share with others

 Get here the summary and solutions of the chapter Death the Leveller of NBSE Class 10 English.
-However, the given notes/solutions should only be used for references and should be modified/changed according to needs.
+However, the given notes and solutions should only be used as references and should be mmodified or changedaccording to needs.

 In the second stanza, the poet says that the success earned by great warriors by doing courageous works mean nothing before death.
 Even the strongest of conquerors one day kneel down and is defeated by the power of Death.
 Sooner or later, everyone dies.